In Part 2, Robert explains how he does his vocal production, and describes the mixing stage of In The Cards

 “Then, depending on what people had in their studios, a lot of times I’d run it through a (Teletronix) LA2A for compression.
 Once it’s in the computer I try to avoid using tonnes of vocal compression but you end up adding one layer of compression each time just for the peaks and by the end with all the layers you’ve smashed the vocal!”

-Apart from Robert’s voice, which is highly processed for the most part (see the Vocal Robotics text box at the end of this part), the only obviously acoustic sound that appears regularly across the tracks is that of a piano.
+Apart from Robert’s voice, which is highly processed for the most part (see the Vocal Robotics box), the only obviously acoustic sound that appears regularly across the tracks is that of a piano.
 It is particularly obvious on the minimal verses of ‘Long Way Down’, but even there the instrument is heavily processed.

 “If I remember right, they were Logic grand piano samples on ‘Long Way Down’,” Robert recalls, “but they have been filtered so many times that they sound like something totally different.
 I think there are three or four tracks on the album that have real piano on them, but that wasn’t one of them!